KyhleOhlinger/ohlinger.co/_posts/2021-05-14-routing-traffic-between-windows-and-linux.markdown

 ---
-layout: post
 title: Routing Traffic Between Windows and Linux
+author: kyhle
 date: 2021-05-14 12:00:00 +0200
-img: routing.jpg # Add image post (optional)
+categories: [InfoSec, Technical]
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
-tags: [InfoSec, Technical]
+image:
+  path: /assets/img/routing.jpg
+  width: 800
+  height: 500

 ---

 I recently had a situation where I needed to exploit a Windows service but I wanted to catch the reverse shell on my Kali machine.
 Obviously proxychains or the like could help, but I was already connecting to the network through a Virtual Private Network (VPN).
 There are likely several posts describing situations similar to this one, and I am not going to do a deep dive into the semantics.
 Instead, I am going to provide the commands that I used below!